Large-eddy simulations of marine boundary-layer clouds associated with cold air outbreaks during the ACTIVATE campaign-part 1: Case setup and sensitivities to large-scale forcings: Dropsonde measurements

 Based on \Eq{eq:D2}, \citet{lenschow2007divergence} noted that the most efficient flight track is a circle-like shape since the circle has the largest enclosed area of any closed curve and the turning rate of flight is slow.
 Such a method to calculate $D$ is called the ``linear integral method''.
 This method requires a closed and circular flight track and a linearly evolving wind speed, none of which can be satisfied.
 Therefore, \citet{lenschow2007divergence} developed the ``regression method'', which can alleviate the requirements of the linear integral method.
 The first order Taylor expansion of horizontal wind velocity ${\bm v}={\bm v}(u,v)$ at the dropsondes center is \EQ {\bm v} = {\bm v_0}+\frac{\partial {\bm v}}{\partial x}\Delta x + \frac{\partial {\bm v}}{\partial y}\Delta y+ \frac{\partial {\bm v}}{\partial t}\Delta t, \EN where $\Delta x$ and $\Delta y$ are the eastward and northwest displacements from the center of dropsondes.
 Assuming a stationary state, the term $\frac{\partial {\bm v}}{\partial t}\Delta t$ can be neglected.
 This assumption suggests that all the dropsondes should be released simultaneously, which is not feasible experimentally.
 The sampling lag in space and time between different dropsondes may cause error of calculating $\bar{D}$.
 However, \citet{bony2019measuring} demonstrated that the stationarity assumption is not bad.

-We then test the sensitivity of $\bar{D}$ to the number of dropsondes used in the calculation.
-Figure A1 shows the circular distribution of 10 dropsondes (black solid dots) for the February 28 case.
+We then test the sensitivity of $\bar{D}$ to the number of dropsondes used in the calculation. \Fig{drop_select0228} shows the circular distribution of 10 dropsondes (black solid dots) for the February 28 case.
 Here, only 10 dropsondes are used to calculate the divergence because two (out of the 11 dropsondes) were released at the same location.
-We select two subsets as shown in Figure A1(a).
-The corresponding $\bar{D}$ is shown in Figure A2(a). $\bar{D}$ derived from the 5-dropsonde circle agrees with that from the 10-dropsonde circle.
-We also test four subsets of 4-dropsonde circles, as shown in Figure A1(b), and the corresponding $\bar{D}$ is shown in Figure A2(b).
+We select two subsets as shown in \Fig{drop_select0228}(a).
+The corresponding $\bar{D}$ is shown in \Fig{drop_div0228}(a). $\bar{D}$ derived from the 5-dropsonde circle agrees with that from the 10-dropsonde circle.
+We also test four subsets of 4-dropsonde circles, as shown in \Fig{drop_select0228}(b), and the corresponding $\bar{D}$ is shown in \Fig{drop_div0228}(b).
 Same as the 5-dropsonde circles, 4-dropsonde subset agree with the 10-dropsonde circle even though the individual subsets exhibit differences.

-We also apply the same analysis to dropsonde measurements being carried out on the March 1 case as shown in Figures A3 and A4. $\bar{D}$ derived from the 5-dropsonde circle agrees with that from the 10-dropsonde circle above the inversion layer but differs within the boundary layer.
-The difference is even larger between the two different sets of 5-dropsonde circles (red and blue curves in Figure A4(a)) in the boundary layer.
-Interestingly, $\bar{D}$ from the 4-dropsonde subset (Figure A4(b)) is closer to the one derived from the 10-dropsonde.
+We also apply the same analysis to dropsonde measurements being carried out on the March 1 case as shown in \Fig{drop_select} and \Fig{drop_div}. $\bar{D}$ derived from the 5-dropsonde circle agrees with that from the 10-dropsonde circle above the inversion layer but differs within the boundary layer.
+The difference is even larger between the two different sets of 5-dropsonde circles (red and blue curves in \Fig{drop_div}(a)) in the boundary layer.
+Interestingly, $\bar{D}$ from the 4-dropsonde subset (\Fig{drop_div}(b)) is closer to the one derived from the 10-dropsonde.
 Therefore, reducing the total number of dropsondes in a circle results in statistical uncertainties. \citet{bony2019measuring} suggested that at least 12 dropsondes are needed to estimate $\bar{D}$.
 More dropsondes can indeed improve the accuracy of the estimation in the tropics as shown in Figure 5 of \citet{bony2019measuring}.
 However, the additional two dropsondes are not expected to make a big difference.